AudaciousBovine/LilithsEngine/README.md

 - Are there unintended effects?
 - What happens when you change configs after playing with a different set of configs?
 - Do all the configs work?
+- Test Multi Language Support
+- Test other Sync types
+- Test if it plays nice with other mods
+- Test if things survive server restarts

 ## What Invalidates a Bug/Feedback
 - Didnt read the documentation
 - Player doesn't have LilithsSoul or BepinEx Installed right
 - Server doesn't have LilithsHeart or it's dependencies installed right
 - Your json config formatting is wrong
+- Didn't show me your logs

 # The Heart and Soul of the Engine
 ## LilithsHeart